montesef/montesef/README.md

-- 👋 Hi, I’m @montesef
+- 👋 Hi, I’m @montesef, a Data Scientist with experience in Neural Networks and Natural Language Processing.
-- 👀 I’m interested in ... combining Math with CS like in cryptography, data science, or software engineering
+- 👀 I’m interested in ... data science roles where I can expand on my skills in machine learning
 - 🌱 I’m currently learning ...
-MATLAB
+Power BI
-- 💞️ I’m looking to collaborate on ...
-Anything?
-I am still figuring out Github
+- 💞️ I’m looking to collaborate on ... open-source data science projects, especially those at the intersection of NLP and audio.
+I'm passionate about using LLMs to build new tools for understanding speech and sound
 - 📫 How to reach me ...
 Through email!: ethanf@themontes.net
 - ⚡ Fun fact: ...
 I can play three different instruments including the viola, guitar, and piano